Investing in the real estate market is an excellent alternative asset to diversify an investment portfolio.

 Bottom line on real estate investing strategies

-A seasoned investor also knows how to choose the right legal entity for your real estate investment so that they can benefit from various tax incentives and reduce their liability.
+A seasoned investor also knows how to choose the right legal entity for a real estate investment, such as an LLC, so that they can benefit from various tax incentives and reduce their liability.